Common Mistakes in an interview after MBA and How to avoid them?

 When I watch an Interview, I saw how easy going it is, where the interviewer asks certain questions and the respondent responses very effectively, but when I started attending an interview it didn’t seem great.
 I was doing mistakes unknowingly.
+Now let’s see some of the Common Mistakes in an interview after MBA and How to avoid them?
 Some of the common mistakes were-:

 - Lack of Research